 A delicious and creamy homemade cashew butter with only two ingredients in around 20-minutes.
 Make it from scratch and you can have it as smooth, salty or plain as you like.
 Serve your cashew butter on bread, simple sweet potato toast with berries, or drizzle over homemade granola.

-Why not?
-Of course, you can pop up the street and buy a jar but homemade cashew butter is just so much tastier.
+Why make your own nut butter?
+Sure, you can pop down the street and buy a jar but homemade nut butter is just so much tastier.
 If you're not sure how to make it, let me tell you; it's dead easy and so worth the time.
-Homemade cashew butter is:
+This dreamy butter is:

 - cheaper than store bought